glaucodesouza/btp-cap-tips/how-to-debug-deployed-backend-app/readme.md

 ## Step 2:
 - cf login
 ## Step 3:
-- To check if an application is accessible via SSH, you can use the following command:
 	- cf ssh-enabled myapp-srv
-- If the app isn't accessible via SSH, it can be enabled with the command `cf enable-ssh`.
 	- cf enable-ssh myapp-srv
   	- cf restart myapp-srv
   	- cf ssh myapp-srv
    OBS.: comand will look like this
 	vcap@afa9bea3-b619-6476-5e97-1328:~$

 ## Step 4:
+- ps aux (This will list  all process.
+Get the vcap PID one which has your app deployed asdress).
+- kill -usr1 151 (for example if your app has PIT=151, and "-usr1" probably is a main linux user of the environment).

 ## Step 5: